-In system 4, water flows from tanks under gravity flow and carrying wastes and ammonia.
+In system 4, is another very basic system, water flows from tanks under gravity flow and carrying wastes and ammonia.
 Water enters the first IBC tank and solids tend to settle out.
 The bottom of this IBC is syphon cleaned for 3 minutes every few days so there is little or no buildup of sediments.

 Water from this tank overflows into the next IBC which has a final filter and bio filter.

 Dacon is a fine material that collects all suspended solids and strains out pure clean water.
 The Dacron is exchanged every 3 days or so.
 This one is 3 days old with 47kgs of yabbies in the system.
 Dacron is washed in a small caravan style washing machine.
-Two only 2 minute washes and then spun dry.
+Two dacron sheets for a 2 minute wash and then spun dry.

 Water drains through the dacron and into the IBC that is full of K1 bio media.
 This is the media that bacteria lives on to eat ammonia.
 K1 Bio Media are small plastic media which provides the maximum active surface area for the bacteria to colonise.
 It is this process which removes harmful ammonia and nitrite from the water.
 The K1 is highly aerated to keep it moving and agitated causing the old dead bacteria on the outside to be displaced.
 This makes space for new younger heavier feeding bacteria to rapidly recolonize the media.